Mandy Achterman, DO, MPH

 Justin Taylor, ND

 Dr. Taylor graduated from Southwest College of Naturopathic Medicine in 2009.
 After completing a Family Practice Residency in Concord, New Hampshire, he moved to Arizona where he obtained additional experience in Cardiology.
-He provided integrative healthcare for in Arizona for seven years where his integrative family medicine healthcare model was awarded the “Most Outstanding Health Organization” from the Tucson Local Media sponsored by Blue Cross and Blue Shield.
+He provided integrative healthcare in Arizona for seven years where his integrative family medicine healthcare model was awarded the “Most Outstanding Health Organization” from the Tucson Local Media sponsored by Blue Cross and Blue Shield.
 Dr. Taylor and his wife, also a naturopathic physician, enjoy spending time with their two children, music composition, camping and look forward to exploring Washington.

 Nicole Taylor, ND

-Offers Saturday Appointments
+Family Medicine, Saturday Appointments

 Dr. Nicole Taylor attended the Southwest College of Naturopathic Medicine in Tempe, Arizona and has been providing care for over ten years.
 She provides family medicine with a focus in women’s health, from adolescence through and beyond menopause.
 She has extensive knowledge and experience in hormone replacement therapy, weight management and primary care from pediatrics and beyond.
 Her practice in Arizona was awarded “Most Outstanding Health Organization” from the Tucson Local Media.
 Early on in her career, Dr. Taylor was a health, physical education and dance teacher.
 She still has a great love for dancing and also enjoys spending time with her husband and two daughters, ethnic food and traveling.